jordanho1006/python-projects/README.md

 "Valorant_Player_Stats"
 is a project that aims to scrape various types of player data from the top performing Valorant players.
 The data will then be turned into a dataframe to export as a CSV file.
 In addition, the code will print description statistics for the player stats.

+"Student_Performance"
+is a project that aims to utilize data visualization in Python to uncover certain patterns in that affect student performance.
+Various python libraries were imported for this assignment such as 'Pandas', 'Matplotlib', and 'Seaborn'.
+The student performance data was taken from https://www.kaggle.com/code/spscientist/student-performance-in-exams